 CNA’s and HHA’s undergo a similar certification process, although the process and requirements vary by state.
 Generally, they receive training in senior home care—although CNA’s may have slightly broader healthcare training.
 They provide assistance with activities of daily living, which may include personal care, health monitoring, nutritional help, medication assistance, bathroom activities, and light housekeeping in some cases.
 CNA’s and HHA’s usually work under the supervision of a doctor and comply with a formalized medical care plan.

 These are the most medically qualified senior home care providers.
 Both LPN’s and RN’s must pass stringent state curriculum requirements as well as a standardized national certification process after completing a college degree in nursing.
 These professionals are able to provide advanced skilled nursing care, and RN’s are also able to oversee members of health care teams.

 Medicare will cover home health care under certain circumstances.
 To receive coverage, your situation must meet all of the following criteria:

 If all the above criteria are met, Medicare will pay for:

 Medicare leaves gaps in senior home care coverage that can be significant for those whose needs don’t fall within its requirement boundaries.
 There are, however, a few other options for funding of home health care.

-At-home care can be the ideal solution for those who wish to live out their retirement at home.
+Senior home care can be the ideal solution for those who wish to live out their retirement at home.
 If you’re considering senior home care for yourself or a loved one, look into local paid agencies or your local government-run center on aging for resources.
-You can also speak with hospital discharge planners and social workers who specialize in elder care issues.
+You can also speak with hospital discharge planners and social workers who specialize in eldercare issues.
 The more time you can take to research the options, the better chance you’ll have of finding a solution that works for your budget—and your needs.